HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 * **SHOULD** indicates behaviors that are strongly recommended (and which may result in interoperability issues or sub-optimal behavior if not adhered to), but which do not, for this version of the specification, affect the determination of specification conformance.

-* **MAY** describes optional behaviors that are free to consider but where the is no recommendation for or against adoption.
+* **MAY** describes optional behaviors that are free to consider but where there is no recommendation for or against adoption.

 #### Claiming Conformance